foambubble/foam-template/docs/features/paste-images-from-clipboard.md

 - `${currentFileDir}`: save the image next to the file
 - `${currentFileDir}/images`: create an `images` directory next to the file and save the image there

-For more info check the [vscode-paste-image](https://github.com/mushanshitiancai/vscode-paste-image) extension page.